Christian Aid's Zimbabwe programme puts people at the centre of all its work.

 Our programme hosts the gender and faith network, a group which works with faith leaders and has a special focus on men to challenge gender inequality, particularly gender-based violence.

-The programme reaches communities in faraway geographic locations, works to protect children, including children living with disabilities, and promotes relevant and practical skills for young women and men who did not have tertiary education opportunities.
+The programme reaches communities in marginalised geographic locations, works to protect children, including children living with disabilities, and promotes relevant and practical skills for young women and men who did not have tertiary education opportunities.

 Our Addressing Gender Based Violence project, funded by ITL, works with faith leaders and men to increase prevention efforts, increase reporting, strengthen the referral system and support survivors who are mostly girls and women.